fernaspiazu/recruiting-old-style/README.md

 Recruiting, is an Open-sourced Web Application which handles the registration, search, recruitment and any other kind of management in a Consultancy company.

-It's been built making use of the lightweight container [Spring Framework](http://spring.io/) and, currently can be backed with two databases: [MongoDB](http://www.mongodb.org/) and [MySQL](http://www.mysql.com/), that is, a classic RDBMS and a NoSQL databases.
+It's been built making use of the lightweight container [Spring Framework](http://spring.io/) and, currently can be backed with two databases: [MongoDB](http://www.mongodb.org/) and [MySQL](http://www.mysql.com/), that is, a classic RDBMS and a NoSQL databases (just to experiment).
 What database technology you use, will depend on what profile you'll use when the container will be started.

 ## Requirements ##